rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

-Almost anywhere on earth you go, you can probably find an ATM that will allow you to withdraw the local currency at an exchange rate that benefits both banks.
+Almost anywhere on earth you go, you can probably find an ATM that will allow you to withdraw the local currency
+ (at an exchange rate that benefits both banks).

-Despite the problems of fiat money, this technology was itself revolutionary, allowing decades of economic growth on a global scale.
+Despite the many problems of fiat money, this technology was itself revolutionary, allowing decades of economic growth on a global scale.